rust-lang/book/second-edition/src/ch07-01-mod-and-the-filesystem.md

 be good reasons to pull each of the `client`, `network`, and `server` modules out of *src/lib.rs* and into their own files.

-Let’s start by extracting the `client` module into another file.
-First, replace the `client` module code in *src/lib.rs* with the following:
+First, replace the `client` module code with only the declaration of the `client` module, so that your *src/lib.rs* looks like the following:

 <span class="filename">Filename: src/lib.rs</span>